ZaneNi/FastFlowLM/docs/benchmarks/gemma3_results.md

 ## ⚡ Performance and Efficiency Benchmarks

-This section reports the performance and power usage of Gemma 3 on NPU (FastFlowLM, or FLM).
+This section reports the performance on NPU with FastFlowLM (FLM).

 > **Note:**
 - Results are based on FastFlowLM v0.9.8.